Stamp Duty Calculator

 What is the market value election for shared ownership?

-The market value election is the option to pay SDLT on the full open market value of the property at the time of your initial shared ownership purchase.
-Once made, no further SDLT is due on any future staircasing transactions.
-The alternative is the staircasing election, which calculates SDLT only on your initial share and each future staircase purchase separately.
+The market value election is the option to pay SDLT on the full open market value of the property at the time your new shared ownership lease is granted.
+Once made, no further SDLT is due on any future staircasing transactions, ever.
+The alternative is the default pay-in-stages option, which calculates SDLT on your initial share premium only; no further SDLT is due on staircasing tranches until cumulative ownership crosses 80%, and the crossing transaction is then a linked transaction on the cumulative consideration paid for all staircased shares.

 When is the market value election better than the staircasing election?